-We purchased a copy of the audio book, which was played while students followed along in their books.
+We purchased a copy of the audio book, which can also be played while students follow along in their books.
 Depending on the level of difficulty of the Chapter we used a few different strategies when students read chapters:

 The vocabulary of the textbook presented some difficulty for students.
 Some words were scientific in nature and were important vocabulary words for students to understand because they appeared frequently.
 For example, heliocentric, perturbation and celestial.
 Some words needed to be explained to students, but were not necessary to understanding the science.
 In order to identify words that might cause my students to stumble, I reread the book making note of multisyllabic words I thought might be above a low level freshmen reading level.